 How To Get Rid Of Cabbage Loopers

-Figuring out how to get rid of cabbage worms and cabbage loopers is surprisingly similar, as is eliminating many other forms of caterpillar.
+So, how do you get rid of cabbage looper pests?
+Getting rid of cabbage worms and cabbage loopers is surprisingly similar, as is eliminating many other lepidopterous insect pests.
 Let’s look at some of the most common options to figure out what you should do.

 Diatomaceous earth powder is another popular method to control the spread of caterpillars and other insects.
-Made of crushed shell, the food-grade diatomaceous earth can be spread on all parts of the plant.
+Food-grade diatomaceous earth can be spread on all parts of the plant.
 It is not harmful to humans or larger animals like pets, but to insects, it’s like glass… it cuts their soft skin and causes them to dehydrate and die.

 Environmental Cabbage Looper Control